 The typical Czech family has changed tremendously since the Velvet Revolution in 1989.
 At the time, newborns were still coming almost exclusively from married couples.
 Thirty years later, close to a majority of babies are now born outside of marriage6 .

 The vast majority (72%) of the Czech people do not feel close to any religion.
-This fact puts the Czechs as a dramatic exception among the former Eastern block countries where they represent the only majority.
+This fact puts the Czechs as a dramatic exception among the former Eastern block countries as they represent the only majority.
 It also puts them as one of the most secular countries in entire Europe.7 .

 Princess Libushe (Libuše) is a legendary figure of the Czech people.
 She envisioned the future greatness of Prague as she took a crucial role in its founding.
 As an unmarried woman, this was already very unusual at the time8 .

 But the legend goes much further.
 Under Libushe's reign, life ran on matriarchal principles.
 And at her death, Libushe's matriarchal order came to an end.
-Then, a furious army of amazon warriors did oppose the men for several generations by establishing a women-only colony9 .
+But, then, a furious army of amazon warriors did oppose the men for several generations by establishing a women-only colony9 .
 One of their most famous warrior and battle legend survives through the Divoka (Wild) Šárka Valley name.

 With 8,5 and 10,6 million, Quebec and Czechia have populations of reasonably manageable size for new idea spreading.
 According to the Social Cognitive Networks Academic Research Center (SCNARC) results, our target will be to convince approximately one million people (10% of the population) in both cases10 .

 Quebec has been a North American public services leader in many areas during the past decades: public childcare, parental leave, and medical assistance in dying.
-Czechia kept an extended social safety net from its previous communist era.
+Likewise, Czechia kept an extended social safety net from its previous communist era.
 And while strongly dissatisfied with their political leadership, the Czechs rank best among central European former communist nations regarding life satisfaction11 .
 Thus in both cases, we can expect Quebec and Czech people to be relatively open in putting social values at high priority in a Matriarchist political, economic, and social system.

 Original quote: « Le 18 février 1980, le Parti rhinocéros recueille plus de 100 000 votes à travers le Canada.
 Dans la circonscription montréalaise de Laurier, la candidate Sonia « Chatouille » Côté surprend les analystes en terminant au second rang avec presque 13 % des suffrages »,